NizarNi/Augmented-Scrum/augmented_scrum_guide.md

 Every iteration must include deliberate effort to reduce unpredictability, inconsistency, and loss of structure.
 Entropy does not manage itself.

 ### 4. Cognitive Sustainability
 The system must remain understandable by humans at all times.
-Speed that destroys comprehension is not speed — it is deferred failure.
+Speed that destroys comprehension is not speed; it is deferred failure.

 ### 5. Validation Is a First-Class Activity
 The primary bottleneck in AI-assisted development is not writing code.
 It is validating it.
 Validation must be planned, staffed, and measured.